ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 The gpuMI100x8 GPU node is a good resource for large memory (2TB) jobs that do not need a GPU as the charging is set to promote use of this resource for its memory.
 The 9th GPU is a newer MI210.

+The amount of RAM available to jobs via the Slurm ``--mem`` option is 5 to 10 percent less than the total amount installed because of memory reserved for the operating system.

 Login Nodes
 ~~~~~~~~~~~~~